 Research and technology will remain critical in sustaining future competitiveness in an industry faced with technical, operational and human resource challenges as mines became deeper and the best quality deposits are depleted.

 Through an annual round of funding ACARP supports those projects that enjoy industry wide support and involvement.

 Each year the ACARP Committees select approximately 70 projects from the 300 submitted.
-These projects are detailed in our People & Projects Report.
+These projects are detailed in our Yearly Report.
 The selection and approval processes are set out in the calendar and approval structure.